PaulStapel/PaulStapel.github.io/content/meditation/learning-to-say-no.md

 > You have to learn to say no to many good things if you want to say yes to many great things

 Recently, I have found myself having trouble saying no to people.
 Of course, when push comes to shove, I know when to stand my ground when I strongly believe in something, but the main problem lies in saying no to good things.
 In order to explore this, I will take you on a journey of meditation where I explore this side of myself for the first time.
 That's right, it's time for a certified "Paul character arc"!

-To start off this series of posts, I would like to define my problem and identify some examples.
-From there, I will come to term with the fact that this is a problem.

 In general, I can show some real puppy behaviour in terms of my interests.
 I'm fascinated by many different facets of life, and my love runs strong through my veins.
 Through this, I can get excited by things easily.
 Especially projects, new skills to learn or subjects to study suffer from this excitement, as they become a little too much for me to handle.
 My love for other people is also a strong factor in this, and I wish I were able to say no to people more often so that I can leave more energy and time for even greater and better things.